opensearch-project/documentation-website/_security-analytics/usage/rules.md

 # Working with rules

-The Rules page provides a list of all security rules and the ability to filter them and see details for each.
-You can also import rules from this page and create new rules by first duplicating a Sigma rule then modifying it.
-This section covers navigation of the Rules page and description of the actions you can take.
+The Rules window lists all security rules and provides options for filtering the list and viewing details for each rule.
+Further options let you import rules and create new rules by first duplicating a Sigma rule then modifying it.
+This section covers navigation of the Rules page and description of the actions you can perform.
 <img src="{{site.url}}{{site.baseurl}}/images/Security/Rules.png" alt="The Rules page">

-## Viewing rules
+## Viewing and filtering rules

 When you open the Rules page, all rules are listed in the table.
 Use the search bar to search for specific rules by entering a full or partial name and pressing **Return/Enter** on your keyboard.
 The list is filtered and displays matching results.